mpartel/bindfs/README.md

 [![Build Status](https://travis-ci.org/mpartel/bindfs.svg?branch=master)](https://travis-ci.org/mpartel/bindfs)

 Bindfs comes with a (somewhat brittle and messy) test suite.
-The test suite has two kinds of tests: those that have to be run as root and those that have to be run as non-root.
-To run all of the tests, do `make check` both as root and as non-root.

-The test suite requires Ruby 1.8.7+.
-If you're using [RVM](https://rvm.io/) then you may need to use `rvmsudo` instead of plain `sudo` to run the root tests.
+Some tests must be run as root, and some tests only work as non-root.

+You can run run the tests with `./test-all.sh`.
+It requires Ruby and `sudo`, and it uses `valgrind` if installed.

 ### Vagrant test runner ###